galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 >GTN automatically creates a new record in the [Elixir TeSS training catalogue](https://tess.elixir-europe.org) that is the most relevant catalogue for its community.
 {: .tip}

-<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/415-publish/" class="btn btn-dark text-white btn-lg btn-block">Go to the full FAIR-by-Design Methodology: Publish stage ...</a>
+<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.1%20-%20Workflow%20stages%20description/415-publish/" class="btn btn-dark text-white stretched-link">Go to the full FAIR-by-Design Methodology: Publish stage ...</a>

 ## Stage 6 - Verify